getsentry/raven-node/docs/usage.rst

 Raven will automatically catch and report any unhandled errors originating inside this function (or anything it calls, etc), so you don't have to manually `captureException` everywhere.
-This also gives your code access to the context methods.
+This also gives your code access to context methods.
 See below for more on contexts.

 .. _raven-node-additional-context: